 Health Policy track applicants should include in their statement of purpose any relevant experience in the areas of health care, health services research, economics, public policy, or government.
 While prior professional experience is not required, relevant work, service, research, or internship experience is valued in the review process.

-Applicants to the Epidemiology track who are pursuing the MPH degree as part of a VUMC-affiliated training grant or fellowship program should ensure that their letters of reference include:
+Applicants to the Vanderbilt MPH Program who would like to pursue the MPH degree as part of a VUMC-affiliated training grant, residency program, or fellowship program should ensure that their letters of recommendation include:

 - Letter from a VUMC faculty mentor committed to the candidate’s career development

-- Letter from a VUMC division director or department chair assuring approximately 80% protected time for research and that the applicant will be free from clinical duties during MPH classes
+- Letter from a VUMC program director, division director, or department chair assuring approximately 80% protected time for research and that the applicant will be free from clinical duties during MPH classes

 The Vanderbilt MPH Program does not require that applicants submit a writing sample.